PostgreSQL For Loop

 Read: Postgresql function return table

-The Select into statement in PostgreSQL is used to select data from the database and assign it to the variable.
-The following example illustrates the syntax of select into a statement.
+The Select into statement in PostgreSQL is used to select data from the database and assign it to a variable.
+The following example illustrates the syntax of selecting a statement.

 select select_listname into